brauliotegui/SPICED/README.md

 * The Jupyter notebook for this small project can be found [here](https://github.com/brauliotegui/SPICED/blob/master/Week_01/2.7_animate.ipynb).

-## Week 02| Titanic: Classifier/ Logistic Regression Project
+## Week 02| Titanic: Classifier/ Logistic Regression

 * This project approaches a classic Machine Learning problem, with a classication model, in order to predict passenger survival on the Titanic.
 With python and sklearn library, after a detailed process of feature engineering, I was able to train a Random Forest and Logistic Regression model